PolarStar: Expanding the Scalability Horizon of Diameter-3 Networks: Evaluation: Synthetic Patterns

 \subsection{Adversarial Traffic}

 For hierarchical topologies -- PS-*, BF, DF and MF, we implement an adversarial pattern where all endpoints in a supernode transmit to endpoints in only one other supernode, resulting in congestion on global~(inter-supernode) links.
-To stress the global links, for every source and destination pair, we enforce the longest possible minpath~($3$-hops in PS-*, BF, DF and MF, and $4$-hops in FT), and in PS-* and BF, also the maximum number of global hops~($3$ in PS-IQ, $2$ in PS-Paley and BF), as shown in Figure~\ref{fig:diameter_theorem}.
-This pattern has been used as a worst-case scenario for BF, DF and MF~\cite{lei2020bundlefly, dally08, flajslik2018megafly}.
-Similar to the random permutation pattern in sec.\ref{sec:simulation}, all endpoints on a router transmit to only one destination router.
-This may not be the worst-case pattern for PS-* because the true worst-case may depend on the routing algorithm and the minimum bisection~(which is NP-hard to compute for arbitrary graphs).
+For every source and destination pair, we enforce the longest possible minpath~($3$-hops in PS-*, BF, DF and MF, and $4$-hops in FT), and in PS-* and BF, also the maximum number of global hops~($3$ in PS-*, $2$ in BF).
+This traffic pattern has been used for worst-case analysis of BF, DF and MF~\cite{lei2020bundlefly, dally08, flajslik2018megafly}.
+This may not be the worst-case pattern for PS-*.
+The true worst-case may depend on the routing algorithm and the minimum bisection, which is NP-hard to compute for generic graphs.

-Figure~\ref{fig:adversarial} shows the network performance under this traffic pattern.
-DF and MF saturate at the lowest bandwidth as they only have a single link between supernode pairs.
-Comparatively, BF and PS-* perform better because they have a bundle of multiple links between every pair of supernodes.
-PS-IQ performance is superior to DF, MF, BF and PS-Pal because of the relatively larger proportion of global links~(table~\ref{table:config}).
-Fat tree has the highest saturation, as expected.
+Figure~\ref{fig:adversarial} shows network performance for this traffic pattern.
+DF and MF saturate at the lowest bandwidth with only a single link between each supernode pair.
+BF and PS-* perform better because they have multiple links between every supernode pair.
+PS-IQ performance is better than BF and PS-Pal because of a relatively larger proportion of global links in the particular configuration.